What Affects A Comic Grade?

 FADING: Color has faded on one or more covers because of exposure to sunlight or another source of ultraviolet light

-TAPE RESIDUE: Where cellophane tape has been removed, you may find residual adhesive substances which have penetrated paper fiber.
+TAPE RESIDUE: Where cellophane tape has been removed, you may find residual adhesive substances that have penetrated paper fiber.
 These substances yellow rapidly and attract and bind dust and other particles.

 MOTHBALL SMELL: A comic smells like mothballs after it has been stored with them for a while.